-Figuring out how you will use the money will help you determine how much you need.
 Run through calculations of your potential expenditures.
 Consider all scenarios when making these calculations.
 Do your research.
 For example, if you’re looking to expand your facilities with the purchase of commercial real estate, look at comparable properties online to get an idea of how much you will need to borrow.
 If you plan to purchase new equipment, compile a list or spreadsheet of related costs to give you an overview of how much money you need.

 Not only will this help you save on interest by not over-borrowing, but it is also necessary for the application process.
 Lenders will want to know why you want to borrow the money.
 Doing your research ahead of time and having a logical response for how much you need and why you need it is a critical step in applying for a business loan.

-While calculating the amount of your loan is important, also remember that there are limitations on how much you can borrow.
 To understand how to get a small business loan from a bank or other lender, you need to know the various calculations used throughout the loan process to determine how much you can afford to borrow.

 Debt Service Coverage Ratio = Annual Net Operating Income / Annual Debt Payments